-Most warehousing operations will use one one of two main battery types to power their forklifts: lithium-ion batteries and lead acid batteries.
-Of these two options, which is the most affordable forklift battery? .
-Broadly speaking, lead acid batteries are cheaper to buy up front but may well end up costing you more over five years, while lithium-ion has a greater purchase price but is potentially more cost-effective in the long-run.
-As for which option you should choose, the right answer comes down to your operational requirements.
+Most warehousing operations will use one of two main forklift battery types: lithium-ion batteries (Li-Ion) and lead-acid batteries.
+Of these two options, which is the most affordable forklift battery?

+Broadly speaking, lead-acid batteries are less expensive to buy upfront but may well end up costing you more over five years, while Li-Ion has a higher upfront purchase price but is potentially more cost-effective in the long run.

-Read on to find out how each type of battery is used, their different benefits, and what you need to think about before you decide which option is right for you.
+Read on to find out how each type of forklift battery is used, their different benefits, and what you need to think about before you decide which option is right for you.

 What are lithium-ion batteries?

-Lead acid batteries in the warehouse
+Lead-acid batteries in the warehouse

-Given their lower cost to purchase, this means that lead acid batteries can be a more economical choice for businesses with a single-shift operation.
+Given their lower cost to purchase, this means that lead-acid batteries can be a more economical choice for businesses with a single-shift operation.

-Lead-acid batteries are bulky and heavy, so taking the batteries out of each forklift and charging them adds an extra job to each shift.
-Because they contain acid, lead acid batteries need to be handled and stored with care while charging.
+Lead-acid batteries are bulky and heavy, so taking the batteries out of each electric forklift and charging them adds an extra job to each shift.
+And because they contain acid, lead-acid batteries need to be handled and stored with care while charging.

 Lithium-ion batteries in the warehouse

 However, this isn’t a problem, because a lithium-ion battery can be quickly recharged throughout each shift.
-Warehouse operatives need to remember to charge the battery every time they stop work.
+Warehouse operatives will need to remember to charge the forklift battery every time they stop work.
 There is a risk that, if they forget, the battery will run out, taking the truck out of action.

-If you use lithium-ion batteries, you’ll need to make sure you have space in the warehouse for trucks to recharge forklifts throughout the day.
+If you use lithium-ion batteries, you’ll need to make sure you have space in the warehouse for trucks to recharge electric forklifts throughout the day.
 This usually takes the form of designated charging points.
-Staggered break times can help manage this process, so that not all staff are trying to charge their truck at the same time.
+Staggered break times can help manage this process so that not all staff are trying to charge their truck at the same time.

 How long does a forklift battery last?

-Lithium-ion batteries usually last for 2,000 to 3,000 charge cycles, while lead acid batteries for 1,000 to 1,500 cycles.
+Lithium-ion batteries usually last for 2,000 to 3,000 charge cycles, while lead-acid batteries for 1,000 to 1,500 cycles.

-That sounds like a clear win for lithium-ion batteries, but if you have multiple shifts, with lithium-ion batteries being charged regularly throughout each day, then the life of each battery will be shorter than if you were using lead acid batteries that are removed and swapped at the start of each shift.
+That sounds like a clear win for lithium-ion batteries, but if you have multiple shifts, with lithium-ion batteries being charged regularly throughout each day, then the life of each battery will be shorter than if you were using lead-acid batteries that are removed and swapped at the start of each shift.

-Lithium-ion batteries are lower-maintenance than lead acid batteries, which can mean they last longer before they reach their end of life.
-Lead acid batteries need to be kept topped up with water to protect the lead plates inside them, and they will become damaged if they are allowed to get too hot or too cold.
+Lithium-ion batteries are lower-maintenance than lead-acid batteries, which can mean they last longer before they reach their end of life.
+Lead-acid batteries need to be kept topped up with water to protect the lead plates inside them, and they will become damaged if they are allowed to get too hot or too cold.